 The First National Bank Of New Berlin

-The First National Bank Of New Berlin in Pennsylvania printed $344,590 dollars worth of national currency.
-That is a pretty standard output.
-However, some types of currency from this bank could still be rare.
-This national bank opened in 1905 and stopped printing money in 1933, which equals a 29 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of New Berlin issued 9 different types and denominations of national currency.
+The First National Bank Of New Berlin in New York printed $1,420,740 dollars worth of national currency.
+Over $1,000,000 face value is a lot of money.
+However, some types and denominations of currency from this bank could still be rare.
+This national bank opened in 1863 and stopped printing money in 1912, which equals a 50 year printing period.
+That is considering a long operation period for a national bank.
+During its life, The First National Bank Of New Berlin issued 15 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of New Berlin was located in Union County.
-It was assigned charter number 7897.
+For the record, The First National Bank Of New Berlin was located in Chenango County.
+It was assigned charter number 151.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of New Berlin in Pennsylvania issued 400 sheets of $5 1902 red seal national bank notes.
-All red seals are very rare.
-But that sheet output is extremely low.
-We would love to see a picture of what you have.
+The First National Bank Of New Berlin also printed 5,650 sheets of $5 1902 red seal national bank notes.
+That may sound like a high number.
+However, red seals did not survive in large numbers.
+It is likely still quite rare.
 Five dollar red seals are typically a little bit rarer than some higher denominations.
 That rarity is typically just a result of small issuances.
 Most national banks preferred to issue $10 and $20 1902 red seals.
 Each one of these five dollar bank notes has a portrait of Ben Harrison on the left hand side of the bill.
 Most people are quick to notice the cursive charter date with a year between 1902 and 1908 written on it.
 That date will never affect the value.

 1902 $5 Red Seal National Bank Note

-The First National Bank Of New Berlin printed 300 sheets of $10 1902 red seal national bank notes.
-All red seals are very rare.
-But that sheet output is extremely low.
-We would love to see a picture of what you have.
+The First National Bank Of New Berlin also printed 3,740 sheets of $10 1902 red seal national bank notes.
+That may sound like a high number.
+However, red seals did not survive in large numbers.
+It is likely still quite rare.
 Collectors love ten dollar 1902 red seals.
 They usually represent the rarest bank notes printed by any national bank.
 Don’t let the term “series of 1902” confuse you.
 These were actually printed for about six years between 1902 and 1908.
 That is obviously a very short issue period which means that many red seals are quite rare.
 Each note has a portrait of William McKinley.
 Be sure to check the number under McKinley.
 If it is #1 then you are dealing with a note from the first sheet of bank notes issued.
 Number one bank notes are worth even more money than the already rare red seals.

 1902 $10 Red Seal National Bank Note